chrmod/spanan/README.md

 Second argument for `export` is an options object that can configure default Spanan behavior, it has following properties:

-* `respond(response, request)` - being called for every messsage that was successfully dispatched
+* `respond(response, request)` - being called for every messsage that was successfully handled
 * `filter(request)` - called for every message, if returns true, the matching action will be called
 * `transform(request)` - called for every positively filtered message.
 It must return an object with `action` and `args` properties. `action` is being used to match the name of the function that should be called, `args` are the arguments passed to the function.